You And Me, And A Bottle Of Wine: An Interview With Cyrano

-Never feeling more present than during that summer, Cyrano concedes that he was floating on air in a dreamland, full of coincidences and enthusiasm.
+Never feeling more present than during that summer, Cyrano concedes that he was floating on air in a dreamland, full of coincidences and the universes' will.
 "One time, I was walking through Silver Lake wearing my mate CJ’s band tee when a car full of people started hooting and taking photos.
 A few days later, CJ sent through a screenshot from his mate saying how they’d driven past a fan wearing one of his tees."

-He expands on a memory that slotted into place.
+He recalls a memory that slotted perfectly into place.
 "Another time, my best mate from home came out to visit, and we thought we’d play some basketball like tourists."
 They rode an Uber down to the court, thinking they could buy a ball nearby.
 "The driver said, “I gotta ball in my trunk, how much?”
 We pitched him a cool $10, and I jumped out of the car a little on edge to go and check it.
 The boot was completely empty, except for a brand new basketball!"

 "It’s in the pre-chorus that I found the words for the night that really inspired the concept though.
 What had started as a drink after work with a new friend became a 6 am night down at Santa Monica beach via a film premiere and tacos in Hollywood.
 I loved the fact that I had arrived on the other side of the world by myself and now found myself in deep conversation with someone new, finding our philosophies aligned."
 Precious fragments like these occurred in Los Angeles, and he wanted to pay homage to them the best way he knows how: song.

 The single is a sensual, echoing and trendy bundle with a fair amount to tune the ear in to.
-Possibly a slight leaning to jazz due to the inclusion of brass, there is heaps of agility in the melody resulting in gorgeous electro-pop.
-Our singer points out.
+A slight leaning to jazz due to the inclusion of brass, there is heaps of agility in the melody resulting in gorgeous electro-pop.
+Our savvy singer points out.
 "The original demo was born out of frustration from not being able to play Spit It Out by The Maccabees on piano.
 I chopped up a drum break onto my MPC, adding some delays and reverb to give it that swing and just started jamming along in my bedroom."

 However, there was a breakthrough during a flight back from New York where he wrestled with the structure, wanting to avoid any predictability while still making it ripple, and started playing around with the arrangement on his laptop.
 'I began talking to the girl next to me who was curious to hear what I was working on; I think with the hope that I was someone more impressive," he modestly states.